adnansyed101/flux-client/README.md

 # Flux

-The website is created for completing Programming Hero Assignment 10.
+Flux is a website where users can see all movies inserted by other users.
+Users with account can also create movies and add movies to their favourite.
 The website mainly features CRUD operations.
-Users can also login and create movies.

 ## [Live Link](https://flux-86bc5.web.app/)

 ### Features

 ---

 - Create an Account
 - Register / Login using Google.
 - Change password while clicking on forget password.